Protect your business: 7 shady things when buying email lists

 One day, you’ll get an email or phone call from someone selling an email list.
-We’re not going to lie, purchasing an email list is VERY tempting.
 They’ll talk about the quality of the list and the ability to segment and target your perfect audience.
 The seller seems legit, so you make the purchase.
-Going from a few hundred email addresses in your database to 20,000 will feel really good.
+Going from a few hundred email addresses in your database to 20,000 feels really good.
 Until it doesn’t.

 But first, we always like to set the groundwork by defining the terminology we’ll be using so we are clear.

-The General Data Protection Regulation (GDPR) is a legal framework in the European Union for the collection and processing of people’s information.
-EU citizens can learn how their data is being used, submit complaints and request a company to delete all of their data.
+The General Data Protection Regulation (GDPR) is a legal framework in the European Union for the collection and processing of personal data.
+EU residents can learn how their data is being used, submit complaints and request a company to delete all of their data.

 Buying an email list is exactly how it sounds.
 A seller has a database of email addresses for different target markets, including job titles, industries, interests and many other segments.

 These vendors will claim to have accurate email addresses with amazing deliverability.
-While it will seem too good to be true, purchasing email lists is never a good idea.
+If this seems too good to be true, that’s because it is.
+Purchasing email lists is never a good idea.

 Just remember that you are one of the thousands of people who the provider is trying to sell to.
-The lists are likely full of old email addresses that are inactive and result in larger bounce rates.
+The lists are likely full of old email addresses that are inactive or invalid and result in larger bounce rates or worse—landing in spam traps.

 Buying email lists

 Email list vendors will sell you a group of email addresses that are yours to use forever.
 You can buy emails based on specific demographics or behavioral information such as purchasing habits or content consumption.
 The more targeted the emails, the higher the price.
-Another trick is to offer to ‘opt-in’ emails.
+Another trick is to offer ‘opt-in’ emails.
 Providers will tell you that all the people in the list opted-in.
-While this might be true, they definitely did not opt-in to your list!
-Don’t fall for this gimmick.
+While they might have opted-in to something, they definitely did not opt-in to your list!
+Don’t fall for this gimmick..

 Renting an email list